Blokz101/Obsidian-Vault/References/Excalidraw/Asymptote.md

 #Permanent [[Calculus I]]

 - ## Definition
-	- A line that a rational [[Function]] continually approaches but never meets.
+	- A line that a rational [[Function (Calculus)]] continually approaches but never meets.
 There are two types, vertical and horizontal.
 	  > [!Note]
 	  > I am referring to rational function as a function that follows the standard format or format shown below.
 	  > $$f(x)=\frac{n(x)}{d(x)}$$